-TMS-Plugins has a ticketing system on its own website so you can directly interact with the support squad and not have to keep jumping back to CodeCanyon to ask your questions.
+TMS-Plugins has a ticketing system on its own website so you can directly interact with the support squad.
 From what I’ve experienced, the support team is very responsive and knowledgeable for this particular plugin.

 It’s also nice to see that the comments are filled with replies from the developers.
 This is great for all of your presale questions.
 Overall, it appears that you shouldn’t have any problem getting in touch with customer support if you pay for Amelia.

 I would argue that if you need a booking or appointment engine for your business, consider Amelia as one of your number one choices.
 It’s risky to install a free plugin and try to run your entire business around it.
 There’s no guarantee of quality support, and who knows if the plugin is going to be around in two years?

 With Amelia, you receive an excellent support team, a booking engine with lots of features, and the customization options you need to fit the booking tool into your current website.

 In addition, the plugin works with a wide range of businesses and industries such as doctors, gyms, and salons.
 So, give Amelia a try and check out the demos before making your purchase.